Efficient Cross-Shard Transaction Execution in Sharded Blockchains: A Benchmark for Sharded Blockchains

 \section{A Benchmark for Sharded Blockchains}

 Prior sharding works partition the state among shards in a uniformly random manner.
 Clearly, such a random partitioning does not capture a realistic workload for sharded blockchains.
 In particular, it will result in a dominant fraction of cross-shard transactions~\cite{zamani2018rapidchain, dang2019towards}.
-Evaluation results from these contrived benchmarks may significantly depart from reality and fail to accurately reflect the performance of sharded blockchains.
-In this section, we seek to create a benchmark suitable for sharded blockchains by intelligently partioning the workload of Ethereum, which is a leading blockchain supporting general computation in the real world.
+Intuitively, one would expect lot more structure/patterns between cross-shard and intra-shard transactions than the simulated transactions with random access pattern.
+Consequently, evaluation results from these contrived benchmarks may significantly depart from reality and fail to accurately reflect the performance of sharded blockchains.
+In this section, we seek to create a benchmark suitable for sharded blockchains by intelligently partitioning the workload of Ethereum, which is a leading blockchain supporting general computation in the real world.

-To this end, we paritition the Ethereum state in such a way that cross-shard interactions are minimized.
+To this end, we partition the Ethereum state in such a way that cross-shard interactions are minimized.
 We analyze our results, and observe that major ''services'' are assigned to different shards.
 Moreover, many other accounts interact with one major service frequently and they are assigned to the same shard as that service.
 We believe this will be close to the ecosystem of a realistic sharded blockchain and the benchmark created this way is a good candidate for evaluating sharded blockchains in this paper as well as future works.